SAAB 21

 The SAAB 21 is a Swedish single-seat low-wing monoplane fighter and attack aircraft designed and manufactured by SAAB.
-It used a relatively unorthodox twin boom fuselage with a pusher engine, giving the aircraft an unusual appearance.
+Its twin boom fuselage with a pusher engine gave the aircraft an unusual appearance.

 Work began at SAAB following a Swedish Air Force decision to embark on a major expansion programme in preparation for the possibility of being drawn into the Second World War.
-The company designed a monoplane twin-boom aircraft, powered by a single Daimler-Benz DB 605B engine that was positioned to the rear of the fuselage nacelle, directly behind the pilot, and drove a pusher propeller.
+The company designed a monoplane twin-boom aircraft, powered by a single Daimler-Benz DB 605B engine that was positioned at the rear of the fuselage nacelle, driving a pusher propeller.
 This arrangement allowed guns to be carried in the aircraft's nose while providing the pilot with good visibility.
-To enable the pilot to bail out without hitting the propeller behind him, they adopted an ejection seat.
+An ejection seat was adopted to enable the pilot to bail out without hitting the propeller.

 On 30 July 1943, the 21 performed its maiden flight and on 1 December 1945, the first examples of the J 21A-1 were introduced to service.
 It was quickly followed by the improved J 21A-2, which featured heavier armament, and the A 21A-3 fighter-bomber.

-Due to Swedish Air Force interest in jet fighters, SAAB produced a conversion using the British de Havilland Goblin as the Saab 21R.
+With jet-powered aircraft rapidly overtaking piston-powered aircraft, in 1947 SAAB produced a conversion of the 21 using the British de Havilland Goblin jet engine, the resulting airframe being designated the SAAB 21R.
+Along with the Soviet Yakovlev Yak-15, the SAAB 21 was one of only two jet fighters to be successfully converted from piston power to jet power.

 The 21 was replaced in the mid-1950s after less than 10 years of service by the similarly configured de Havilland Vampire and the Saab 29 Tunnan.